rchakrabarty/va.gov-team/platform/engineering/feature-toggles.md

     description: >
       On https://www.va.gov/find-locations/ enable veterans to search for Community care by showing that option in the "Search for" box.
 ```

+## Other considerations

+- Each environment has its own set of feature toggle values.
+- Test your feature toggle in staging before using it in production.
+- Remove release toggles as soon as they are not needed.
+- Make toggles that are easy to delete by gating a behavior in as few places as possible.
+It's often better to have blocks of repeating code that can be quickly deleted later than it is to gate several small pieces of code